-\begin{itemize} \item We first draw an important connection between MTL and fair resource allocation in communication networks~\cite{jain1984quantitative,kelly1997charging,mo2000fair,radunovic2007unified,srikant2013communication,ju2014optimal,liu2015optimal}, where we think of the common search direction $d$ shared by all tasks as a resource to minimize their losses, and the service quality is measure by the loss decrease after performing a gradient descent along $d$.
+\item We first draw an important connection between MTL and fair resource allocation in communication networks~\cite{jain1984quantitative,kelly1997charging,mo2000fair,radunovic2007unified,srikant2013communication,ju2014optimal,liu2015optimal}, where we think of the common search direction $d$ shared by all tasks as a resource to minimize their losses, and the service quality is measure by the loss decrease after performing a gradient descent along $d$.
 Inspired by this connection, we model MTL as a utility maximization problem, where each task is associated with $\alpha$-fair utility function and different $\alpha$ yields different ideas of fairness including max-min, proportional, minimum potential delay fairness, etc.

 \item We propose a novel algorithm named {\em \bf FairGrad} to solve the $\alpha$-fair MTL utility maximization problem.
-FairGrad is easy to implement, allows for a flexible selection of $\alpha$, and guarantees a convergence to a Parato stationary point under mild assumptions. \item Extensive experiments show that our FairGrad method can achieve state-of-the-art overall performance among gradient manipulation methods on 5 benchmarks in supervised learning and reinforcement learning with the number of tasks from 2 to 40. \item Finally, we incorporate our idea of $\alpha$-fairness into the loss functions of existing methods including linear scalarization, RLW, DWA, UW, MGDA, PCGrad and CAGrad, and demonstrate that it can significantly improve their overall performance.
+FairGrad is easy to implement, allows for a flexible selection of $\alpha$, and guarantees convergence to a Parato stationary point under mild assumptions.

+\item Extensive experiments show that our FairGrad method can achieve state-of-the-art overall performance among gradient manipulation methods on 5 benchmarks in supervised learning and reinforcement learning with the number of tasks from 2 to 40.

+\item Finally, we incorporate our idea of $\alpha$-fairness into the loss functions of existing methods including Linear Scalarization, RLW, DWA, UW, MGDA, PCGrad, and CAGrad, and demonstrate that it can significantly improve their overall performance.

 \end{itemize}